-Even the most polite children often turn fiendish when charged with cake and ice cream, making what should be a great ending to a special day disintegrate into a gift-giving shoving match.
+Even the most polite children often turn fiendish when ramped up on cake and ice cream, making what should be a great ending to a special day disintegrate into a gift-giving shoving match.
 The birthday child can become so energized, he tears open package after package, forgetting to say, "Thank you!"
 If this sounds familiar, read on for some tips to handle overly-exuberant children!

 Teaching Your Child Proper Gift-Receiving Etiquette